peterp/redux-http-basic-auth-example/README.md

 ```
 dispatch(loginSuccess(hash, data.user))
 ```
-Our `LOGIN_SUCCESS` action results in the `hash` been stored in our state, which will be used in every subsequent request.
+Our `LOGIN_SUCCESS` action results in us having an authentication `hash` in our store, which we'll use in subsequent requests.

 If something went wrong then we want to let the user know...
 ```
 dispatch(loginFailure(data.error || 'Log in failed')
 ```

 _The `loginSuccess`, `loginFailure`, and `loginRequest` action creators are fairly generic and don't really warrant code samples.
-(See `actions/user.js`)_
+(See `[actions/user.js](https://github.com/peterp/redux-http-basic-auth-example/blob/master/actions/user.js)`)_

 ### Reducer ###

-Our reducer is fairly typical, simply updating our store for each action it receives.
+Our reducer is also typical:

 ```
 /// reducers/user.js